Tamada4a/KAST/docs/en/CS2ServerCreate.md

 mp_teamname_2 “Team tag for team 2”                                         // The tag of the second team.
 Must match the tag in the database
 ```
 where `<cup-name>` is the name of the tournament with spaces replaced by `-`, and `<matchID>` is the ID of the match for which logs are sent.

+11. Starting the server:
+    1. For Windows.
+Go to the folder where you downloaded the server, open `/game/bin/win64` and enter the following command in the console: `.\cs2.exe -dedicated +map de_dust2`.
+    2. For Linux.
+Go to the folder where you downloaded the server, open `/game/bin/linuxsteamrt64/cs2` and enter the following command in the console: `./cs2 -dedicated +map de_dust2`.